 When I was in college, I had professor poo-poo all over the entire fantasy genre, and it bothered me greatly.
-There is nothing more pretentious to me than someone who scoffs and claims that all fantasy is just fairy tales and has no deeper meanings or greater substance.
-Now, of course, there is plenty of fantasy fiction that, to be fair, is pretty shallow as far as deeper meanings go, and just exists to provide easy to digest entertainment, BUT that can also be said for all the other genres in fiction.
+There is nothing more pretentious to me than someone who scoffs and claims that all fantasy is just fairy tales that have no deeper meanings or greater substance.
+Now, of course, there is plenty of fantasy that, to be fair, is pretty shallow as far as deeper meanings go, and just exists to provide easy to digest entertainment/escapism (and there’s nothing wrong with that), BUT that can also be said for all the other genres in fiction.
 What these snobs don’t realize is that fantasy can be an excellent lens through which writers can critique the world around them and even the everyday social issues that we face in our own modern time.

 Fantasy is a genre without limitations.
 It’s imagination that is allowed to take any form, and with such freedom of expression the use of fantasy as allegory, whether intentionally or unintentionally, is actually quite common.

 J.K.
 Rowling’s Death Eaters are often compared to Nazi’s or extreme racists due to the way they are portrayed as being set on systematically suppressing those they believe to be beneath themselves (the muggle born), which is a situation in the Harry Potter universe that no one has any control over.

 Literary scholars are always arguing that C.S.
 Lewis’s Chronicles of Narnia is just one great big allegory for Christianity, with Jesus being represented by Aslan.
 Now, technically C.S.
 Lewis denied such comparison, but one only has to read some of his other works, such as The Screwtape Letters, to see that C.S.
 Lewis’s religious ideology did have an influence on him as a writer, whether directly or indirectly.